 Unfortunately, this was closed for entry when I was exploring the temples in Angkor.
 But I got some great photos of this marvellous Hindu temple.
 It is located near the Terrace of the Elephants and just down from the Bayon.
 This temple used to be named the Gold tower but these days you cannot see the signs of this.
 A beautiful temple nevertheless!

 There are two temples in Angkor that will make you feel like you have stepped on the set of Indiana Jones.
 We choose Ta Som over Ta Prohm because we heard there would be fewer people at Ta Som and it’s just as beautiful.
 We were glad we picked this temple over the other.
 There were hardly any people here and we got some fantastic photos and had a really good time just slowly checking out this place.
 Although it’s a little bit further out than the other temples, it’s a nice little drive.
 Your driver may even offer to stop for some lunch on the way.
 There are plenty of smaller temples around this area that looks fantastic as well.
+I would definitely add this to the list of temples to visit in Angkor.

 Guide to Angkor

-Getting a ticket: To get into Angkor you will need to purchase a ticket to the Angkor Archaeological Park.
+Getting a ticket to Angkor: To get into Angkor you will need to purchase a ticket to the Angkor Archaeological Park.
 This must be purchased on the day so if anyone tries to sell you a ticket the day before is a scam.
 You can purchase a 1-day pass ($37USD), 3-day pass ($62USD) or a 7-day pass ($72USD) to Angkor.
 Unfortunately, at the start of the year, the prices were raised due to the number of tourists visiting this site every year.
 A day ticket used to cost $20!
 All tickets must be purchased at the entrance before you enter.
 If you are taking a tour with a rickshaw then the driver will automatically stop for you before you go in.
 Make sure you keep your ticket handy as there will be people checking them throughout the day.

-How long should you spend there?
+How long should you spend at Angkor?
 Depending on how much time you have in Siem Reap and how much you love temples will decide which kind of ticket you go for.
 I decided to do the 1-day pass as I love temples but I couldn’t imagine spending a full three days exploring them.
 For me, 1 day was the perfect amount of time.
 We got to see all the ones we picked off the list and we arrived back at our hotel just after lunch (we started the day at sunrise hence the early afternoon finish).

-Getting a driver: There are plenty of drivers that will take you to the temples you choose.
+Getting a driver in Angkor: There are plenty of drivers that will take you to the temples you choose.
 We paid $25USD for the day ($15USD half-day, $20USD full-day, $5uSD extra because we wanted to go at sunrise).
 Our day started at about 4.30am where we were picked up from our hotel and taken to the entrance to buy our tickets.
 I wouldn’t recommend our driver as the tuk-tuk was nearly falling apart.
 The driver got a little creepy towards the end too.
 You can usually ask your hotel to organise you a driver or you can simply ask one of the tuk-tuk drivers racing along the streets.

 I hope this guide was helpful if you’re planning on visiting one of the most visited religious sites in the world.
 If you can visit out of peak season to avoid mass crowds and unbearable heat.
 Walking around the temples in Angkor in the heat is a challenge!